Consider these the notes of a wine beginner on how I learnt to love it at Fratelli Vineyards, and how you can too!

 And rosé, because it’s a delightful midpoint between the two extremes, fills in all the gaps left behind by red and white.
 It works with most foods, in fact: salads, grilled vegetables, seafood, and lighter pastas, but it can also hold its own against mildly spiced dishes and charcuterie.
 That slight fruitiness paired with crisp acidity makes it especially good with food that has salt or a bit of spice.

 At the end of the day, I’ll say that the whole idea of wine, or any hobby of its like, is to have fun!
 A break from the toils of everyday life, if you will.
-Treat it as a science, a concept you’re trying to get better at.
+This is also exactly the kind of experience Fratelli offers—peaceful, laid-back, and away from the stresses and chaos of everyday life.
+It’s really just all about endless bottles of wine and beautiful, countryside sunsets!
+And if you’re a beginner like me, trying to navigate the ins and outs of this refined beverage, remember to treat it as a science: a concept you’re trying to get better at.
 After all, nothing’s really all that serious!

 Read more: Celebrate Christmas With Mulled Wine And Its Many Versions